-- the number and types of people imprisoned on any one day - the numbers received into and released from prison over particular periods of time - the uncrowded capacity of the prison system and how this is calculated.
+- the number and types of people imprisoned on any one day - the numbers received into and released from prison over set periods of time - the uncrowded capacity of the prison system and how this is calculated.

-It also proposes that Additional Data should be made available where possible so as to ensure the greatest possible transparency.
+It also proposes that Additional Data should be made publicly available where possible so as to ensure the greatest possible transparency.
 This includes more detailed information about the status and characteristics of prisoners, their treatment and conditions of detention, and about numbers of prison staff.
 The process for making this data available should be clear and accessible to all interested stakeholders.

-International agencies and donors should consider how best to equip relevant countries with the resources, technology, know-how and training to introduce a suitable data collection system.
+International agencies and donors should consider how best to equip relevant countries with the resources, technology, know-how and training to introduce an effective data collection system.

-PRISON DATA COLLECTION IN COMMONWEALTH COUNTRIES: A GUIDANCE NOTE
+PRISON DATA: A GUIDANCE NOTE